casparderksen/packer-kickstart-vagrant/README.md

     $ make boxes

+to build all boxes.

 # Boxes created with Packer

-## CentOS 7 base box
+## CentOS 8 base box

 The base box is a minimal image created from an ISO image installer with Packer and Kickstart.
+See also [Kickstart tjps](doc/kickstart.md).

 The following software is installed:
 - Latest system updates
 - VirtualBox Guest Additions
 - Vagrant user and insecure key for vagrant provisioning
 - Local packages and customizations (specified in the `scripts` directory)

-Root password is `vagrant`.
+Password for root and vagrant users is `vagrant`.

 The image contains small filesystems `/`, `/home`, `/tmp`, `/var` and `swap`.
-Post-provisioning scripts should create or extend filesystems before installing large software packages.
-Alternatively, modify the partition layout in `http/ks.cfg`.
+Post-provisioning scripts should create or extend filesystems before installing large software packages (see [LVM tips](doc/lvm.md).
+Alternatively, modify the partition layout in `http/centos8-basebox.ks`.

 System updates are performed from the Kickstart provisioning process, in order to compile VirtualBox guest additions against the latest kernel from the from Packer shell